muratk5n/thirdwave/en/README.md

 ---

+They might not call themselves that but Fox News is MSM

+---

 Most CC today is badly designed but an ideal one (like a left-wing version of Nano) cld be basis for a new econ.
 The world with such change would be drastically different.
 How different is different?
 See